Add To Favorites

 On the playground or in a large room, measure a line 50 yards (or meters) long with a tape measure.
 Count how many children, holding hands, are needed to reach across 50 yards.

-Then determine the number of children it would take, holding hands, to reach around the world.
+Then students determine the number of children it would take, holding hands, to reach around the world.
 Use a calculator if necessary.

 On a large sheet of construction paper, use Crayola® Markers and Crayons to illustrate how you solved either one of the problems.
-Present your solution to the class.
+Present the solution to the class.
 How many different solutions were discovered?
 How much variation is there in the answers?

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.